04.03: Gustave Courbet, The Cliffs at Étretat

-Now let’s listen to The Taking of Christ by Caravaggio, recorded at the National Gallery of Ireland, in Dublin, on 22 December 2017.
+Now let’s listen to The Cliffs at Étretat by Gustave Courbet, recorded at the National Gallery of Canada, in Ottawa, on 10 March 2018.

-That was The Taking of Christ by Caravaggio.
+That was The Cliffs at Étretat by Gustave Courbet.
 I hope you enjoyed listening to it as much as I did.

 For more information and links to things I’ve mentioned, please visit listeningtoart.org.

 Listening to Art is licensed under a Creative Commons Attribution 4.0 International License.